apache/db-jdo/README.txt

 - Select test configuration (application or datastore) in project.properties, as described above.

+- Copy derby.jar and derbytools.jar to test/iut_jars.

 - Edit tck20/test/sql/derby/createdb.sh to select the schema corresponding to the configuration you selected and edit DBPATH and BASEPATH.
 Then run createdb.sh to create a Derby database.

 - Run "maven build" to build the tck.
 This will run all the tests.
+[Currently not implemented.
+Proceed to next step to run the tests.]

 - Run "maven runtck" to run all tests or "maven -Dtest=<test name> runtck.single to run one test, e.g. transactions.Commit.